The Narcissus seems to be hovering above the floor inside the

 No. 10 Arbutus with many shop crew members in Lewiston.

-Taken just prior to the opening of the line in 1914.
+Taken just before the opening of the line in 1914.

 The Arbutus just after the final trip in 1933.